SovaNetwork/running-sova/README.md

 # running-sova

-This is a collection of docker and config files used to orchestrate running a Sova dev node or standing up a fresh Sova network.
+This is a collection of docker-config files, scripts, and network config artifacts that can be used to orchestrate running a Sova dev node or for orchestrating the deployment of a genesis chain.

-The `config/` folder contains Sova genesis and rollup JSON files, while the `/dockerfiles` folder contains the docker-compose files used to spin up Sova nodes.
+The [config/](/config/) folder contains Sova genesis and rollup JSON files, while the `/dockerfiles` folder contains the docker-compose files used to spin up Sova node services.
+These services includes the optimsim rollup stack, bitcoin core, and various other sova network services.

+The [scripts/](/scripts/) folder servces mainly as a place for network specific testing flows which prove out various aspects of the double-spend protections built into the network.
+These scripts also serve as a boilerplate to create other scripts which interact with both a bitcoin node to create network "context" and interact with the smart contract deployed on the network itself.

 ## Installation